How To Shorten Metal Watch Straps Easily!

 Categories

-If your watch strap isn't fitting you properly, here's a guide to how to adjust your metal watch strap.
+If your watch strap isn't fitting you properly, here's a guide on how to adjust your metal watch strap.

 When you’ve spent money on a good timepiece, you want it to sit on your wrist just right.
 But wrists come in all sizes, so there’s a good chance you might need to make some adjustments if you’ve gone for a metal strap.